 Beginning in 2001-02, the Entitlement provisions were in effect for new Cal Grant applicants who graduated from high school starting July 1, 2000.
-For the 2011-12 March 2nd Entitlement award application deadline, the applicant pool included recent high school graduates, as well as those who graduated in 2009-10 and did not receive a Cal Grant award.
+For the 2012-13 March 2nd Entitlement award application deadline, the applicant pool included recent high school graduates, as well as those who graduated in 2010-11 and did not receive a Cal Grant award.

-For the 2011-12 award cycle, the Commission continued to partner with education stakeholders, the California Legislature, as well as the private sector and community-based organizations, to provide an outreach and public awareness effort that included statewide student and parent workshops, school-based financial aid training, ethnic media coverage and outreach.
+For the 2012-13 award cycle, the Commission continued to partner with education stakeholders, the California Legislature, as well as the private sector and community-based organizations, to provide an outreach and public awareness effort that included statewide student and parent workshops, school-based financial aid training, ethnic media coverage and outreach.
 As a result, Entitlement Cal Grant awards continue to pave the way for California's diverse students to access a postsecondary education.

 Schools seeking to participate in the Cal Grant Program must meet various statutory eligibility requirements.
 Beginning in 2011-12, an additional requirement for institutional eligibility was implemented which required schools to meet a federal student loan three-year Cohort Default Rate threshold.
+Beginning in 2012-13, a second requirement for institutional eligibility was implemented which required schools to meet a graduation rate threshold.

-The data in this document reflect the applicants who qualified for an Entitlement Cal Grant A and B award in 2011-12.
+The data in this document reflect the applicants who qualified for an Entitlement Cal Grant A and B award in 2012-13.
 A qualified applicant may be attending or planning to attend an eligible or ineligible Cal Grant school.